Computer glitches disrupt classes as schools return online

 “At their age, everything is amplified, and it feels like a big deal,” Martinez said.

-In Hartford, where a new start date for the school year was not immediately announced, parents were upset at what they called the last-minute notice of the delay.
+In Hartford, where the start of the school year was pushed back to Wednesday, parents were upset at what they called the last-minute notice of the delay.
 They noted that officials knew about the problem since the weekend.

 Kate Court said her 13-year-old son was already dressed and ready to go to the bus stop when she learned of the postponement.
 The shipping warehouse employee counted herself lucky that her mother could watch over the teen and his younger brother so she didn’t have to miss work.